City comparison

 Climate, safety, and demographics side by side.

-Salt Lake City, UT is about 0.9% cheaper overall than Millcreek, UT, based on our cost-of-living index.
-Housing costs are roughly 2% lower in Salt Lake City than in Millcreek.
-If you earn $80,000 in Millcreek, you'd need about $79,283 in Salt Lake City to keep the same standard of living.
+Millcreek and Salt Lake City have nearly identical overall cost-of-living indices.
+If you earn $80,000 in Millcreek, you'd need about $79,783 in Salt Lake City to keep the same standard of living.